pottee/usc-2c-ex/README.md

 2. How to execute the test
 $ npx playwright test ./tests/cart.spec.js --headed

-3. How to run for report, se screenshot and trace
+3. How to run for report, screenshot and trace
 $ npx playwright show-report